Fire Protection Engineering Major

 Program Director: Peter Sunderland, Ph.D.

-Fire Protection Engineering is concerned with the applications of scientific and technical principles to the dynamics, mitigation, and suppression of fire.
-This includes the effects of fire on people, on structures, on commodities, and on operations.
+Fire Protection Engineering is concerned with the applications of scientific and technical principles to the understanding, mitigation, and suppression of fire.
+This includes the effects of fire on people, on structures, on commodities, on the environment, and on operations.
 The identification of fire hazards and their risk, relative to the cost of protection, is an important aspect of fire safety design.

-The Bachelor of Science degree in Fire Protection Engineering degree program at the University of Maryland is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Fire Protection Engineering Program Criteria.
+The Bachelor of Science degree in Fire Protection Engineering degree program at the University of Maryland is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Fire Protection and Similarly Named Engineering Programs.

 The educational objectives of the undergraduate program in Fire Protection Engineering are to produce graduates who: